elva-labs/braincells/docs/serverless-challenges/event-driven/index.md

 ## Topics Covered

-1. [Storage First Pattern](./storage-first-pattern.md) - Discover a pattern for ensuring data durability in event processing pipelines.
+1. [Storage First](./storage-first.md) - Discover a pattern for ensuring data durability in event processing pipelines.
-2. [Fan-Out Pattern](./fan-out-pattern.md) - Understand how to use events as the primary source of truth in your applications.
+2. [Fan-Out](./fan-out.md) - Understand how to use events as the primary source of truth in your applications.
-3. [Claim Check Pattern](./claim-check-pattern.md) - Learn how to handle large payloads efficiently in event-driven systems.
+3. [Claim Check](./claim-check.md) - Learn how to handle large payloads efficiently in event-driven systems.
 4. [Cross-Account Events](./cross-account-events.md) - Explore techniques for securely passing events between different AWS accounts.

 ## Additional Reading